 Thursday's clashes began after protesters ignored police warnings and stormed a sports stadium in Bangkok where officials were registering candidates for the scheduled February 2 vote.

 Police spokesman Piya Uthayo said police came under fire.

-"I urge the people, especially those who convinced the protesters to use violence and to invade the building and to attack officers, please stop," he said.
+"I urge the people, especially those who convinced the protesters to use violence and to invade the building and to attack officers, please stop."